-USG Corporation announced last month that they will cease the manufacture and sales of all exterior finish products used in DEFS (Direct Applied Exterior Finish Systems) and EIFS (Exterior Insulation and Finish System), both water managed or drainable systems, on April 1, 2001.
+USG Corp. announced last month that it will cease the manufacture and sales of all exterior finish products used in DEFS (Direct Applied Exterior Finish Systems) and EIFS (Exterior Insulation and Finish System), both water managed or drainable systems, on April 1, 2001.

 According to a release from USG, the company has, for the past four years, "strongly promoted the value of water managed DEFS and EIFS," but has decided to exit the exterior finish products business having found that "water managed systems have not been widely embraced as the industry standard."

 The company quit making the barrier-type EIFS product in 1995.
 Barrier systems, which consist of several components including insulation board that is attached to the substrate with an adhesive, a fiberglass mesh imbedded in a base coat and a decorative finish coat, is banned in many areas of the country including North Carolina and Georgia.
 Consumer complaints and suits contend that moisture trapped behind the multi-part cladding system cause significant water damage because the system provides no means for water to escape.
 Cases of water infiltration in this type of system are well-documented, according to NAHB Research Center Director Tom Kenney, who says water frequently enters around windows, doors and architectural detailing, and can take months to finally evaporate.

 Drainable systems, which are still manufactured by several companies including Sto, Dryvit and Senergy, were created in response to problems associated with non-drainable EIFS.
 This type of system includes a mechanism in which water infiltrating the exterior skin is halted at the building paper and directed down and out of the wall by means of flashing and weep details.